auxilincom/deploy-drone/README.md

 1. Set nginx server ip in `hosts` file for the nginx target
 2. Run same command `./bin/setup-nginx.sh`, but reply `no` to the question about nginx installation.

 In this case nginx configuration for Drone CI will be copied to the existing nginx server.
-Note: you might need restart your nginx server manually for changes to take an effect.

 ### Setting up ssl for production Drone CI

-1. Place your ssl keys into int ssl-keys directory as app.crt and app.key (they are in `.gitignore`)
+1. Place your ssl keys into int ssl-keys directory as app.crt and app.key (they are in a `.gitignore`)
 2. Make sure that `server_setup_ssl` is set to true in `vars/main.yml`
 3. Deploy ssl using `./bin/setup-server.sh --tags "nginx"`
 4. Update callback url in the Github application to start from `https`